 This year I will once again start my French 2 classes with a unit on leisure activities.
 This topic is well-suited to their proficiency level and the nature of the unit helps us all get to know each other.
 Rather than a lengthily, all-encompassing unit this year, however, I’ve created a short mini-unit.
 Last year’s more thorough unit presented a few unanticipated problems.
 Due to the length of the unit, my students did not take a summative assessment/IPA for several weeks.
 As a result, I did not have formal data on their level of proficiency for my own records or to share with them, until the end of our first 6-week grading period.
 Because one of my goals for this year is to provide more targeted, proficiency-based feedback, I want to create earlier opportunities for this type of conversations with my students, especially those who may not have been exposed to the idea of proficiency during their first year of language study.
 When my colleague suggested we create a short mini-unit to introduce the topic of leisure activities (which will be followed with a longer unit that includes daily activities, weather and seasons), I thought it was a brilliant idea.
 This 2-3-week unit will give us an opportunity to introduce our students to proficiency-based Can-Do statements, lessons designed around the three modes of communication and exposure to authentic resources.
 Furthermore, the IPA will give us data on the proficiency level at which the students are able to perform.
 Armed with this knowledge, we will be able to begin the process of providing the types of feedback that will help these students to progress throughout the year.
 Best of all, our conversations about how we spend our free time will help to create the types of relationships that will facilitate the warm and positive classroom environment that is so important to language learning.

-Day 1: As this agenda (Update: 6/8/18: The agenda has mysteriously disappeared by this document has links to all of the resources that are described below.)shows, we’ll introduce the topic of leisure activities with a teacher-led discussion of a basic infographic on Sunday activities.This discussion will allow us to provide comprehensible input using some of the targeted structures.
-The students will then engage in a short pre-viewing conversation before listening (as a class) to a video in which a girl describes some of her leisure activities.
-A teacher-led discussion during the viewing will help provide additional comprehensible input.
+Day 1: As this agenda (Updated 7/21/19) shows, we’ll introduce the topic of leisure activities with a teacher-led discussion of a basic infographic on Sunday activities.This discussion will allow us to provide comprehensible input using some of the targeted structures.
+The students will then engage in a short pre-viewing conversation before listening (as a class) to a video in which a girl describes some of her leisure activities (video no longer available) A teacher-led discussion during the viewing will help provide additional comprehensible input.
 Lastly, the students will begin reading a detailed infographic on leisure activities and completing an IPA-style comprehension guide.
 (This interpretive activity will continue the following day.)

 Day 2: The lesson will begin with a video and teacher-led discussion of the video as well as personalized questions.The students will then complete a heavily-scaffolded interpersonal activity in which they ask and answer questions about a partner’s leisure activities, and then fill in a graphic organizer comparing their pastimes.
 The rest of the class period will be used for finishing the infographic from the previous day.